-Start-up costs were considered for the first time in 2012 and reassessed in the 2012 and 2013 reports.
+Start-up costs were considered for the first time in 2012 and reassessed in the 2013 report.
 For an OCGT plant the primary start-up costs would include:

 - Costs of recruiting and training staff and employing staff during the period prior to commercial operations. - Cost of fuel and consumables used in testing and commissioning.